Algaram/Algaram/README.md

 - 🛠️ Tools and Frameworks: HTML/CSS, React.js, Vite, Git, Node.js, p5.js

 🚀 **Projects:**
-- 🍽️ My first project was a food recipe generator for our university and since then have embarked on more challenges!
+- 🍽️ My first project was an AI food recipe generator for our university and since then have embarked on more challenges!
 - 🎨 A favorite project of mine is my recently created A3 presentation where we had to make our own iteration of early digital art.
 - 🔎 I'm currently working on creating an AI search engine with a friend!